unspecifier/quizzler/src/markdown/nha-modules.md

 A patient is diagnosed with exudative otitis media.
 Which of the following is the anatomic location of this condition?

-© Middle ear
+- ✅ Middle ear

-CORRECT

 The condition of exudative otitis media is located the middle ear.

-© im
+- ❌ im

-INCORRECT < MyAnswer

 The condition of exudative otitis media is located in the middle ear; the inner ear would be otitis interna.

-© outer ear
+- ❌ outer ear

-INCORRECT

 The condition of exudative otitis media is located in the middle ear; the outer ear would be otitis externa.

-© Eustachian tube
+- ❌ Eustachian tube
-INCORRECT

 The condition of exudative otitis media is located in the middle ear; the eustachian tube is located in the inner ear.
 ## Question 20 of 25